School Meals - FAQs

 The purpose of requiring a written statement is two-fold.
 First, it ensures that the nutrition integrity of the school meal will not be compromised by the substitution.
 More importantly, it ensures that decisions about specific food substitutes are made by persons who are highly qualified to prescribe them.
 Therefore, this requirement helps to protect both the child and the food service personnel who are working to meet the child’s needs.

 Schools are required to serve meals at no charge to children whose household income is at or below 130 percent of the Federal poverty guidelines.
 Children are entitled to pay a reduced price if their household income is above 130 percent but at or below 185 percent of these guidelines.
-The current income and family size criteria can be found under the Income Eligibility Guidelines elsewhere on this web site.
 Children are automatically eligible for free school meals if their household receives food stamps, benefits under the Food Distribution Program on Indian Reservations or, in most cases, benefits under the Temporary Assistance for Needy Families (TANF) program.

 - If a child and the child’s parent live with the child’s grandparent, must the grandparent’s income be included on the application for free and reduced price meals?